cjeon/lanyon/_posts/2020-12-28-effective-java-3-e-summary-item-6-to-10.md

 title: Effective Java 3/E summary item 6 to 10 (Longer version)
 ---

+You can find the shorter version of this summary [here]({% post_url 2020-12-22-effective-java-3-e-summary-chapter-1-shorter %}).

 ## Item 6: Avoid creating unnecessary objects

 * An object can always be reused if it is immutable.